gabrielStanovsky/oie-benchmark/README.md

 Requirements
 ------------
-Uses Python 2.7, tested on Ubuntu.
+Python 2.7, tested on Ubuntu.

 You can see my python packages [here](requirements.txt).

 Additional help can be found in the [FAQ section](faq.txt).

 Converting QA-SRL to Open IE